NodesHub/dao_docs/docs/develop/dapp/smart-contracts/interact-with-smart-contract.md

 docker-compose up
 ```

-You should also have the latest version of `ODISEOd` by building the latest version of ODISEO Core.
-You will configure `ODISEOd` to use it against your isolated testnet environment.
+You should also have the latest version of `achillesd` by building the latest version of ODISEO Core.
+You will configure `achillesd` to use it against your isolated testnet environment.

 In a separate terminal, make sure to set up the following mnemonic: